What is Rental Reimbursement Coverage?

 Rental reimbursement coverage is an optional insurance policy that will cover the cost of a rental car if you’re unable to drive your primary vehicle.

 Most auto insurance companies provide rental reimbursement coverage.
 However, it’s not included on all plans by default.
 No states require rental reimbursement coverage, and it’s a totally optional policy.
+If you do pay to add rental reimbursement coverage to your auto insurance policy your rental will be covered for any claim your comprehensive coverage or collision coverage would normally cover.

 Rental reimbursement coverage, also known as replacement rental coverage, is an inexpensive optional policy offered by most insurers.